K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Conclusion

 In this work, we developed K-STEMIT, a knowledge-informed spatio-temporal efficient multi-branch graph neural network to learn from the geographical and thickness information of the top $m$ ice layers and predict the thickness of the underlying $n$ layer.
 Our multi-branch architecture integrates a GraphSAGE-based inductive framework in the spatial branch, gated temporal convolution in the temporal branch, and dimensionality reduction at the start of each branch to eliminate irrelevant features, and physical node features are incorporated from the MAR physical model.
 We also implement an adaptive feature fusion strategy that combines features from different branches dynamically through learnable parameters.

 We evaluated our proposed K-STEMIT on a specific case that uses the information of Greenland ice layers formed from 2007-2011 to predict the thickness of ice layers formed from 1992 to 2006.
-Notably, our proposed network can be generalized to any number of ice layers and radargrams of different sizes.
+Notably, within the Greenland SRED benchmark considered in this study, the proposed network is designed to accommodate a variable number of ice layers and radargrams with different spatial sizes.
 Extensive experiments demonstrate that our proposed K-STEMIT outperforms both knowledge-informed and non-knowledge-informed state-of-the-art methods with the lowest RMSE error and nearly the lowest average computation time.
-More importantly, we found that when combined with physical node features as prior domain knowledge and applied an adaptive feature fusion strategy, K-STEMIT achieves a 21.01\% reduction in RMSE with negligible additional cost compared with the non-knowledge-informed multi-branch network.
+More importantly, we found that when combined with physical node features as prior domain knowledge and applied an adaptive feature fusion strategy, K-STEMIT achieves a 21.99\% reduction in RMSE with negligible additional cost compared with the non-knowledge-informed multi-branch network.

 Through ablation studies, we identified the optimal combination of physical features—snow mass balance, meltwater refreezing, height change due to melting, and snowpack height—which achieves the lowest RMSE.
 Additionally, we evaluate the MAE error across layers formed in different years.
 Lastly, we observe that our K-STEMIT yields the lowest relative MAE compared to current state-of-the-art methods and other existing methods, demonstrating a stable error distribution across ice layers and a consistent performance across different years.